 Interesting facts about Kronborg Castle

-The castle is dated back to the 1420’s.
-Kronborg consists of 9 towers including 4 stair towers without spires.
+Kronborg is dated back to the 1420’s. it consists of 9 towers including 4 stair towers without spires.
 The tallest tower of Kronborg Castle is about 60 meters above sea level.

 Due to its strategic location where the strait of Øresund between Denmark and Sweden is most narrowest, Kronborg has played a major role not only for the Kingdom of Denmark but for whole Northern Europe.
 From here the sailing activities to and from the Baltic Sea was strongly controlled.